 - Inappropriate language or offensive behavior is not permitted and will not be tolerated.

-- Students are permitted to logon to only one PC at a time.
+- Students are permitted to sign in to only one PC at a time.

 - Illegally copying software is prohibited and violators may be prosecuted.

-- Users should use a removable storage device (e.g. an USB flash drive) or cloud storage (OneDrive) to save their work.
-Any work saved on the hard drive will be deleted automatically at log off/reboot.
+- Users should use a removable storage device (e.g. an USB flash drive) or cloud storage (OneDrive for Business) to save their work.
+Any work saved on the hard drive will be deleted automatically at sign out/reboot.

 - Users are expected to clean up their workstation space before leaving, i.e. clean up any spills, dispose of trash and push in chairs.

-- Any logged on/locked computer located in the Café unattended for more than thirty minutes may be rebooted.
+- Any signed in/locked computer located in the Café unattended for more than thirty minutes may be rebooted.